 - Semantic data mining for knowledge acquisition (60 min.)

 - Knowledge graph refinement (mining types, synonymous properties, disjointness, inconsistencies)

 - Mining knowledge graphs for enrichment of schemas and ontologies

-The tutorial will include the typical presentation of the material with the use of a standard projector and slides, interleaved with Q&A, and practical parts such as short quizzes after each part of the tutorial and exercises (hands-on) to be carried out by the participants.
+The tutorial will include the typical presentation of the material with the use of a standard projector and slides, interleaved with Q&A, and practical parts such as short quizzes and exercises (hands-on) to be carried out by the participants.

 The specific aims of the tutorial are:

 - to provide a synthetic, unifying view on the field,